 - Add to serving plates and top with crumbled goat cheese and parmesan.

 Goat’s milk is the #1 most-produced milk in the world, although most of us in America and the West use cow’s milk products.
-In India, the Middle East, the Caribbean, the Mediterranean and in African regions, it’s much cheaper and easier to start a goat farm.
-Goats are very gentle and are often seen in village resident’s backyards.
+In India, the Middle East, the Caribbean, the Mediterranean, and in African regions, it’s much cheaper and easier to start a goat farm.
+Goats are very gentle and are often seen in the village resident’s backyards.
 Small children are able to help care for goats because they’re not as big and dangerous as cows.
 When I was in the Caribbean, goats were everywhere.

 Goat cheese became popular in America in the mid-’90s when the Mediterranean diet became popular and was promoted as one of the healthiest diets in the world.
 Goat cheese and milk are lower in fat, will lower cholesterol, and is a great substitution for those allergic to cow’s milk.
-Because of the way, it’s produced, it’s usually hormone and antibiotic free unlike cow products produced in the States.
+Because of the way, it’s produced, it’s usually hormone and antibiotic-free unlike cow products produced in the States.

 What are your favorite pasta ingredients?
 Please leave a comment and share below.